-Peter and John were telling the crowd about the resurrection of Christ and performed a miracle (the crippled beggar) to give credence to their story.
+Peter and John were telling the crowd about the resurrection of Christ.
+And, they performed a great miracle (the crippled beggar) which gave credence to their story.

 Why the Sadducees?

-First of all, the Sadducees were a powerful group in the Synagogue who did not believe in the dead’s resurrection.
+First of all, the Sadducees represented a powerful group in the Synagogue.
+And, this group did not believe in the dead’s resurrection.

-What Peter and John were preaching discounted their fundamental belief and could have caused great harm to their control over the people – and the money which came with it.
+With that said, these teachings about Jesus could have caused great harm to their control over the people.
+And, it affected the money which came with it.

-After Jesus returned from the dead to be with them, these two had no doubt of who He was – and they were unable to keep quiet about the true Savior.
+After Jesus returned from the dead to be with them, these two had no doubt of His identity.
+So, they were unable to keep quiet about the true Savior.

 How Many Does It Take?
 5,000?
 10,000?

-At the first of this passage, we see that around 5,000 men heard and believed the message from Peter and John.
-I’m sure this filtered to legions of women also.
+At the beginning of this passage, we see that around 5,000 men heard and believed the message from Peter and John.
+With that said, I’m sure this filtered to legions of women also.

-If you were able to share, knowing that 5,000 people would come to Christ, would you be willing to go to jail for a day or two?
+So, if you could share, knowing that 5,000 people would come to Christ, here’s the question.
+Would you be willing to go to jail for a day or two?

-How about if it was only one person?
+How about if it was only one person who accepted?

-The point I’m making is that we need to be a little more courageous in sharing what we know is the truth, even when it costs us.
+In reality, the point is clear.
+We can be more courageous in sharing what we know is the truth, even when it costs us.

 Just remember that God takes every opportunity to bring people to Him and our words to others are never a waste if we are sharing for the benefit of others – and Him.